Salt Lick Reservation controversy: History

 The Salt Lick Reservation controversy was a political scandal resulting from a section of the 1818 land cession treaty negotiated between the Chickasaw people and the United States by Indian commissioners Andrew Jackson and Isaac Shelby.
+The salt lick reserve was discussed in article five of the treaty.

 The special arrangements for the so-called Salt Lick Reservation, four by four miles square, were described in "a strange and cumbersomely worded clause in the treaty."
 Located in present-day Henry County, in close proximity to the Big Sandy River, a tributary of the Tennessee River, there was supposedly a salt lick that was claimed to be a resource equivalent to the Kanawha saltworks along the Great Kanawha River in what is now West Virginia.

 In exchange for the reserve, the lessees were to supply the chiefs with either $750 or 750 bushels of salt annually for 199 years.
 The secret lease agreement was signed the day after the treaty was signed.
 Oddly, upon examination, there was no such salt resource.
 Without the presence of salt (which decades later was defended as having been a sham claim promulgated by unnamed unscrupulous early traders, in which the Indian commissioners had trustingly, naively believed), no such trade could be made.

 A similar agreement was made with the Miami in 1818, under which the United States was to provide the tribe with 160 bushels of salt each year.
 For context, as of 1810, the Kanawha saltworks produced about 400 bushels of salt per day.